-Runyon Canyon is a hike in Central Hollywood that often gets a bad rap from the hiking community due to the trendy outfits and “Instagram celebrities” that often use it.
-Looking past that though it is actually a great hiking spot in the middle of Los Angeles, and it is excellent for people watching as well (I even saw Gerard Butler last time I was there).
+Runyon Canyon is a hike in Central Hollywood that often gets a bad rap from the hiking community due to the trendy outfits and “Instagram celebrities” that regularly use it.
+Looking past that though, Runyon Canyon is actually a great hiking spot in the middle of Los Angeles, and it is excellent for people watching as well (I even saw Gerard Butler last time I was there).
 Here is all the information so you can experience it for yourself.

 - Hikes range from 1 mile to 3 miles but plan on 3 miles if you want to experience the park fully.

 - 500 – 700 feet of elevation, depending on what trail you take.

 - Parking: It can be tough to find it, but the best street parking is on Fuller Ave. and make sure to abide by all signs.

 - This information was from my hike in 2018

 - Read more of my favorite spots in Hollywood here

 If you are in Los Angeles and hiking on the weekend, then get there early or consider taking an Uber so that you can avoid having to try and find a parking spot.
 During the week, you can often find a spot if it is not early in the morning or after work.
 I recommend parking on Fuller Ave, if you can, as that is the best place to enter the park from.

 Here is a map of the park trails, I recommend heading up the right side to Clouds Rest and if you are tired you can head down the paved road (middle path in the above photo) or if you want to push yourself more you can connect with the West Trail.